-The health risks of work, especially with paint-based paints, should not be underestimated when airbrushing.
-Many of the substances contained in the paints are respirable.
+The health risks of working especially with lacquer-based paints, should not be underestimated when airbrushing.
+Many of the substances contained in the paints are inhalable.
 Therefore you should always pay attention to safety and wear a respirator.
-Which one you exactly need depends on the colours used.
+Which one you need exactly depends on the paints used.
 The FFP3 mask is definitely the safest, but not necessary for most paint manufacturers.
 A mask with less protection is usually sufficient.

 If you want to be safe and take absolutely no risk, use both a respirator and an exhaust system.
 The latter ensures that toxic fumes in your environment are filtered from the air.
 In addition, you should always ventilate your workplace well.
 As with all paints, if airbrush paints come into contact with your eyes or mucous membranes, wash them out well for several minutes and consult a doctor immediately.
 Take the packaging of the paint with you to show it to the doctor.